charleskoffler/clprolf/README.md

 Simol introduces a new way of thinking about OOP, because we are used to creating directly pure objects, and here we have to choose between two kind of objects.
 But is it so new?
 We are used to think about kind of objects, like controllers, model, view, entity, Data Access Object(DAO), Data Transfer Object(DTO), POJO, etc. But yes, it is a different way of thinking and of looking at things.
 That said, finally, it still respects common patterns and oo principles, like SOLID, Single Responsability Principle, MVC, and so on.
 At the beginning, the @Design_role annotation, or Role.DESIGN_ROLE in the framework, could make things regular for us, because controllers, services, etc, are considered as simu_real_world_obj with a design role.
 Then, we could see things differently, if we want, as we could then desire compare our classes to more precise stuff than controllers or services.
 That is the same for the graphical interfaces, there is a role called @GUI_role, for the usual way of thinking about this.
 Notice that we have just to precise if it is a real world notion, or not, or just a technical task.
 We have not to precise more, if we do not want.
 I think that anyway we should know, at least, when creating an object, what we want to do with that object, his main role.
 We can still mix a bit technical code, but we have to precise the main role of the class.
 So the habit seems light compared to think constantly at a ton of design patterns and principles.
 We could add that "object", in object-oriented programming, means "having a meaning", and not being only a data structure, so is it so new to precise a bit the meaning of our objects?

 There is also something new, in the way of thinking about the interfaces.
 It seems more easy than for the class roles change, less different than our habits.
 We have to choose about two interfaces, instead of directly using an interface.
 That isn't a big changing, because we know almost by heart concepts of capacity, for interfaces, or version.

+THE ESSENCE OF THE OBJECT, ANOTHER SIDE OF OBJECT-ORIENTED PROGRAMMING Each object, in object-oriented programming, should be more than just a set of datas.
+So all the topic of the essence of the objects, their role, is an aspect of object-oriented programming.
+So objects nature question belongs to object-oriented programming, and is an aspect of it.
+All applications in a computer are either a user-goal application, either software to support other applications(especially operating system, or libraries).
+So the final application is always the principal objective of a computer.
+This is why the different kind of objects couldn't be anything else than emulations of real-world concrete objects or concepts, or code for computer.
+It's a kind of scientific vision of what is an application.
+And it simply brings together all the kinds of objects in object-oriented languages.

 SIMOL LANGUAGE AND FRAMEWORK GITHUB REPOSITORY
 A Github repository has been created for simol, so I can share it with people, and gather feedback and contributions.
 I'm looking especially, at least, for testers, nothing more.
 And then, interested people could go further by participating in a deeper manner.
 So collaborators would be awesome to test the simol language or framework, giving feedback or insights about it, or share discussions with me or others!
 ChatGPT has been my first collaborator, thanks to this fantastic AI-based tool.
 Simol is open source, with an M.I.T license.